dat-ecosystem-archive/DEPs/0000-template.md

 # Reference Documentation
 [reference-documentation]: #reference-documentation

-This section is a more formal description of the proposal, written as if it was a sub-section of the standard (for techincal proposals) or a formal process or "fine print" for process proposals.
+This section is a more formal description of the proposal, written as if it was a sub-section of the standard (for technical proposals) or a formal process or "fine print" for process proposals.

 It should be unambiguous and cover all known corner-cases.
 Formal language (such as protobuf schemas or binary header diagrams) are appropriate here.